pathofwasd/PathOfWasd/README.md

 - This app is *not affiliated with or endorsed by Grinding Gear Games*.
 - Use at your own risk.
 It does not modify game files or memory, but as with any overlay tool and tool that semi does automated clicks, caution is advised.
+- I have not had a lot of time to test this, so if you do weird things or try to break the app, it will likely break.
+- Some settings may not be self explainitory, if you have questions, message me on discord, I will try to find time to post a tutorital this weekend.
+I have lots of work.
+Enjoy!

 ---